Celebrating ShankarabharaNam - 3- Brochevarevarura

 mapadani Sanidapa magama nidani pada||

 Oh, Raghuvara !
 Would anyone other than you come to my rescue ?
 Oh, Treasure of Compassion !
 How can I afford to leave your lotus-like feet ?
 Why are you now so secluded, Oh Lord, worshipped by great souls including Brahma ?
 I would become helpless, if you now decide to elude from me.
 My imperfect power of expression becomes my disadvantage in praising and singing the stories about you.
 Please be good enough to remove my anxieties and protect me.
 If you have some affection for me, save me as you have saved Gajendra, Oh, Lord of Sitha, worshipped by Vathathmaja Hanuman, the great devotee of Sree Rama

-uploaded over 4 years ago
+uploaded almost 5 years ago